Shipton-on-Cherwell: Manor

 The earliest known record of Shipton-on-Cherwell is from 1005, when an estate at Shipton was granted to the Benedictine Eynsham Abbey.
-Shortly before or after the Norman conquest of England an estate of five hides at Shipton seems to have been transferred from Eynsham to another Benedictine religious house, Evesham Abbey.
+Shortly before or after the Norman Conquest of England an estate of five hides at Shipton seems to have been transferred from Eynsham to another Benedictine religious house, Evesham Abbey.
 However, after the death of Evesham's Abbot Æthelwig in 1077 or 1078 William of Normandy's half-brother Odo, Bishop of Bayeux took Shipton from Æthelwig's successor Walter.
 By the time of the Domesday Book in 1086, Odo had only 2 1/2 hides at Shipton and these were let to Ilbert de Lacy.
 Hugh de Grandmesnil held the other 2 1/2 hides and it is not clear whether the estate had been divided before or after the Conquest.

 Shipton Manor House was built in the 16th or 17th century.
 William Turner lived there from 1804 with his uncle, also William Turner.
 He was married there in 1824 and is buried in the churchyard with his wife.
 In 1896 a memorial chancel screen was installed in the church, with a brass plaque reading "Erected in memory of William Turner of Oxford, Water Colour Painter and architect of this church."
 In the 20th century Richard Branson owned the manor house and turned it into The Manor Studio, a recording studio for Virgin Records.
 Albums recorded there included Tubular Bells by Mike Oldfield in 1972–73 and Born Again by Black Sabbath in 1983.
 In 1995 it was closed as a recording studio by EMI, by then the owner of Virgin Records.
 It is now the country home of the Marquess of Headfort.

 Parish church

 Shipton had a parish church by the latter part of the 12th century, which seems to have been enlarged in the 13th century and received new windows in the 14th century.
-It was demolished in 1831 and replaced by a new Georgian Gothic Revival Church of England parish church designed by the artist William Turner who lived at the manor house.
-Some original materials from the original church were re-used.
+It was demolished in 1831 and replaced by a new Georgian Gothic Revival Church of England parish church designed by the artist William Turner, who lived at the manor house.
+Some original materials from the original church were reused.
 Crossley and Elrington state that this includes the north porch, which Sherwood and Pevsner had earlier dismissed as "free and flimsy Georgian Gothick".
 Holy Cross was restored in 1869 under the direction of the Gothic Revival architect Charles Buckeridge.

 The belltower has only two bells.
 They were cast in the middle of the 16th century and presumably came from the original church.
 The original dedication of the 12th-century church was to the Holy Cross.
-By 1786 the dedication had been changed to Saint Mary, and by 1851 it had been changed to Saint Jerome.
-By 1892 the church was finally restored to its original dedication of Holy Cross.
+By 1786, the dedication had been changed to Saint Mary, and by 1851 it had been changed to Saint Jerome.
+By 1892, the church was finally restored to its original dedication of Holy Cross.
 The parish is now part of the Benefice of Blenheim, which also includes Begbroke, Bladon, Woodstock and Yarnton.